-The Separate Science syllabi are split into Physics, Chemistry and Biology IGCSEs, with the students having separate lessons for each subject.
-The depth and breadth of study in each subject area is greater than for the Coordinated Science programme.
+The Separate Science syllabi are split into Physics, Chemistry and Biology IGCSE's, with the students having separate lessons for each subject.
+The depth and breadth of study in each subject area is significantly greater than for the dual award programme.

-The aims and objectives, in addition to those of Coordinated Science Dual Award, are to:
+The aims and objectives are to, in addition to those of Coordinated Science Dual Award,

-- Develop a broader understanding of Physics, Chemistry and Biology through providing a more challenging course content and more opportunities for exploration of scientific ideas; - Challenge and stimulate high achieving Science students who have a passion for Science.
+- Develop a deeper and broader understanding of Physics, Chemistry and Biology through providing a more challenging course content and more opportunities for exploration of scientific ideas - Challenge and stimulate highly achieving Science students who have a passion for Science

-Biology Chemistry Physics Characteristics of Living Organisms Classification and diversity of living organisms Cell structure and organisation Levels of organisation Movement in and out of cells Biological molecules Enzymes Nutrition Transportation Disease and immunity Gas exchange Respiration Excretion Coordination and response Drugs Reproduction Inheritance Variation and selection Organisms and their environment Biotechnology and genetic engineering Human Influence on the ecosystem Particulate nature of matter Atoms, Elements, Compounds The Periodic Table Metals Electricity and Chemistry Stoichiometry Energy Changes in a reaction Experimental Techniques & ion tests Chemical reactions - rates, reversible, redox Acids, Bases, Salts Air and Water Sulphur Carbonates Organic Chemistry Length and Time Motion Mass and Weight Density Forces Momentum Energy, Work and Power Pressure Kinetic Molecular Model Thermal Properties and Temperature Thermal Processes General Wave Properties Light Electromagnetic Spectrum Sound Magnetism Electrical Quantities Electric Circuits Digital Electronics Dangers of Electricity Electromagnetic Effects The Nuclear Atom
+Biology Chemistry Physics Characteristics of Living Organisms Classification and diversity of living organisms Simple Keys Cell structure and organisation Levels of organisation Size of specimens Movement in and out of cells Enzymes Nutrition Transportation Respiration Excretion Co-ordination and response Reproduction Growth and development Inheritance Energy flow Food chains and food webs Nutrient Cycles Population Size Human Influence on the ecosystem Particulate nature of matter Atoms, Elements, Compounds The Periodic Table Metals Electricity and Chemistry Stoichiometry Energy Changes in a reaction Experimental Techniques & ion tests Chemical reactions - rates, reversible, redox Acids, Bases, Salts Air and Water Sulphur Carbonates Organic Chemistry General Physics Thermal Physics Properties of waves, including light and sound Electricity & Magnetism Atomic Physics